powernsx/powernsx.github.io/help.md

 ```

-Powershell provides a pretty awesome help menu.
+Powershell provides a pretty awesome help system.
 All commands include an explanation about the object being operated on, what the command does, and the syntax required to run it.

-In the remarks there are three toggles.
+In addition, you can add one of several switches to Get-Help to output moredetailed information.
 Examples, Detailed, and Full.

 Lets use the -examples on our command: